w3f/polkadot-wiki/docs/learn/learn-opengov.md

 understand the roots of governance v1 to better understand the direction of the second iteration.
 These deltas and distinctions will be highlighted throughout the various sub-topics.

-This being said, it is important to remember that governance is a constantly evolving protocol at this stage in its lifecycle.
-As updates for Governance v2 are making their way to the networks, plans for Governance v2.5 are already in development.
+This being said, it is also important to remember that governance is a constantly evolving protocol at this stage in its lifecycle.
+As updates for OpenGov are making their way to the networks, plans for future updates are already in development.

 ## Premise